Qiskit/qiskit/CONTRIBUTING.md

 you can refer to the stestr manual: https://stestr.readthedocs.io/en/stable/MANUAL.html#test-selection

-If you want to run a single test module, test class, or individual test module you can do this faster with the `-n`/`--no-discover` option.
+If you want to run a single test module, test class, or individual test method you can do this faster with the `-n`/`--no-discover` option.
 For example:

 to run a module: